What is a Job Dictionary?

 Following completion of the assessment, you will be provided with a comprehensive document outlining all physical and other demands required for the completion of each work role.
 This contains information about physical loads or forces, movements and postures that workers are exposed to, the environmental conditions for completing work tasks and the tools and equipment used in undertaking the work.

 Please note that job dictionary is not a manual tasks audit, a hazard register or a musculoskeletal risk assessment and therefore will not include information regarding injury risk or the hierarchy of injury prevention.
 However, the information contained within the job dictionary provides the basic information required for undertaking these next steps in the injury prevention and injury management continuum.

 We will assess each role in your organisation and develop documentation based on industry best-practice for all tasks.
-If you would like more information or to request the development of a job dictionary for your workplace, simply contact us today on 08 8331 1557.
+If you would like more information or to request the development of a job dictionary for your workplace, simply contact us today!